 These programs should also encourage open communication between management and staff regarding safety concerns or suggestions for improvement.

-Furthermore, it is important that all levels of management demonstrate their commitment to safety by leading by example and reinforcing the importance of following safety procedures.
+Furthermore, it is important that all levels of management demonstrate their commitment to safety by leading by example and reinforcing the importance of following safety procedures

-Steps in Implementing Effective Control Measures
+Steps in Assessing Risks and Implementing Effective Control Measures

 This involves conducting an evaluation of work activities, processes, and equipment to identify potential sources of harm.
 The identification process should involve all relevant stakeholders and consider factors such as frequency and severity of risk.